HistoryOrigins of Saudi Arabia

 The country held elections for municipal councils in Feb.—Apr., 2005, permitting voters (men only) to choose half the council members; the rest of the members were still appointed.
 King Fahd died in Aug., 2005, and was succeeded by Abdullah.
 In Nov., 2009, fighting in N Yemen spilled over into Saudi Arabia when Yemeni Shiite rebels crossed the border.
 Saudi forces fought the rebels and sought to drive them back into Yemen and away from the border; the conflict ended by Feb., 2010, with the rebels withdrawn into Yemen (and a truce established there).

 In early 2011 Saudi Arabia experienced relatively small-scale antigovernment protests compared to other Arab nations, and those were at times harshly suppressed; many demonstrations involved Shiites.
-Protests continued to a limited degree in subsequent months.
+Protests and confrontations continued to a limited degree into 2012.
 Saudi forces also helped suppress antigovernment demonstrations in neighboring Bahrain.
 At the same time, the government lavished funds on government employee bonuses, low-income housing, and religious organizations.
 Later in the year, the king announced that women, who have had limited civil rights in the country, would be allowed to participate in municipal elections after 2011 and would serve on the Consultative Council; in 2012 women were appointed to a fifth of the Council seats.

 More on Saudi Arabia History from Fact Monster: